ma-ha/k8s-mon-collector/README.md

 ## Step 4: Configure Credentials

-Copy paste the command from the "Setup" tab in the Service Portal, should look like this:
+Copy/paste the command from the "Setup" tab in the Service Portal, should look like this:

     kubectl create secret generic monitoring-secret -n monitoring \